close

 Remote work models also offer employers more choices.
 If you’re among the many who have been struggling to find workers, any role that can be done remotely provides you options for how you fill it.

-Administrative professionals are hard to find, especially those with high-level experience.
-As a business, Worxbee spends a lot of time finding and recruiting the best administrative professionals, including those like Melissa, who want to move away from being at the office.
+Virtual Executive Assistants are hard to find, especially those with high-level experience.
+As a business, Worxbee spends a lot of time finding and recruiting the best Executive Assistants, including those like Melissa, who want to move away from being at the office.

-Through our more comprehensive recruiting work and conversations with organizations, we’ve found that EAs are hard to come by in any capacity.
-If you live in a big city, all the top EAs get snatched up by companies with the biggest wallets.
+Through our more comprehensive recruiting work and conversations with organizations, we’ve found that VEAs are hard to come by in any capacity.
+If you live in a big city, all the top Executive Assistants get snatched up by companies with the biggest wallets.
 If you live in a smaller area, you’ve got far less local talent from which to choose.

 You can also employ people who don’t live locally!
 Many remote teams are built from employees across the United States and even worldwide.
-Our administrative professionals are all US-based but serve organizations across all the US time zones.
+Our Virtual Executive Assistants are all US-based but serve organizations across all the US time zones.

 In short, remote positions can help you to find those highly qualified workers that want the choice of remote work.
 It’s a way to find top talent, even while your competitors struggle with labor shortages.